SpontanCombust/witcherscript-ide/docs/user-manual/editor.md

 ### `witcherscript-ide.languageServer.syntaxAnalysis`
 Enable syntax analysis in the language server.
 True by default.
 This may require window reload if there are unresolved syntax analysis related diagnostics present.

+### `witcherscript-ide.languageServer.extendedSearchForWorkspaceSymbols`
+Search for code symbols in both workspace projects and their dependencies outside the workspace when using the "Go to Symbol in Workspace" feature.

 ### `witcherscript-ide.languageServer.rayonThreads`
 Number of threads allocated to parallel data computation.
 Leave at 0 for automatic configuration.
 Change requires extension reload.